sihan-shao/LightPorpTorch/README.md

 - **4F system**

-    [4-4f_system.ipynb](./examples/4-4f_system.ipynb) demonstrates how to implement and simulate a 4F optical system and apply frequency domain filtering to get low.high frequency components of images.
+    [4-4f_system.ipynb](./examples/4-4f_system.ipynb) demonstrates how to implement and simulate a 4F optical system and apply frequency domain filtering to get low/high frequency components of images.

 ## Related Projects